Yao, Osaka: Geography

-Yao is locate adjacent to the central part of the Osaka Plain and southeast of Osaka metropolis.
+Yao is located adjacent to the central part of the Osaka Plain and southeast of Osaka metropolis.
 The west side of the city area is almost flat with an average elevation of only ten meters above sea level.
 The land rises in the east, with the Ikoma Mountains forming the prefectural border with Nara Prefecture.
 In addition to the Yamato River flowing at the southern end of the city, there are many small rivers.